 - Use of digital signatures to attest to the authenticity of the person requesting the payment.
 Keep in mind that this control will not work if your email system itself is compromised or an account/user within your system is compromised.

 Note that emailed instructions can followed up by the fraudster with a phone call to check on the status of the payments or more urgent instructions to get the payment made.
 The more urgent these requests for payment, the more wary you should be.

-- Set up you email servers so that email from external sources that claim to be from your domain
+- Set up your email servers so that email from external sources that claim to be from your domain sre blocked

 - Use the SPF record in your DNS entry to state which email servers are allowed to send email for your domain.

 - Set up your email server to verify SPF records for all the emails it receives.

 - Use DKIM and DMARC to detect and prevent email spoofing.
 You can set these even if you use an external provider to manage your email (eg. Gmail for business or Office 365)

 - If your email system was compromised (rather than the fraudster setting up a similar looking domain), immediately lock the accounts or change the passwords to contain the damage.
 Then do the investigation of how the compromise occurred.